proveskit/Documentation/docs/assembly_guide/ch_6_structure.md

-# Chapter 6: Structure Integration
+# Chapter 6: Structure Pre-Integration

 1. **Cataloging Parts**
    a. **The Structure**